-The 53rd Pennsylvania Volunteer Infantry Company C. (53rd PVI) is a living history organization dedicated to the authentic portrayal of the common Union (Federal) Army soldier during the American Civil War (eastern theater).
-We are based out of south-central Pennsylvania and are a member in good standing with The National Regiment.
+The 53rd Pennsylvania Volunteer Infantry, Company C (53rd PVI) is a living history organization dedicated to the authentic portrayal of the common Union (Federal) Army soldier during the American Civil War (eastern theater).
+We are based out of south-central Pennsylvania and are a member in good standing with The National Regiment (NR).
 The 53rd PVI emphasizes historical research and authenticity, safety, company and battalion drill and battlefield tactics, seeking to educate the public about how the Federal Civil War soldier lived and fought.

-We dress in authentic uniforms and use authentic (yet reproduction) equipment and weapons.
-We regularly meet for battle reenactments, living histories, parades, and school events throughout the year.
-Our members have also participated in various movie and TV projects, including “Glory”, “Gettysburg”, “Gods & Generals”, “I Heard The Bells”, and other numerous television documentary programs on the History Channel, American Heroes Channel (formerly, the Military Channel), etc. See our 2024 events schedule.
+We wear authentic uniforms and use authentic (yet reproduction) equipment and weapons.
+We regularly meet for battle reenactments, living histories, parades, school events, and special presentations throughout the year.
+Our members have also participated in various movie and TV projects, including “Glory”, “Gettysburg”, “Gods & Generals”, “I Heard The Bells”, and numerous other television documentary programs on the History Channel, American Heroes Channel (formerly, the Military Channel), etc. Click here to see this year’s events schedule.
+Learn more about the 53rd Pennsylvania Volunteer Infantry, Company C by browsing the various drop-down menus located above.

-During most of the Civil War, the 53rd PVI was part of the 2nd Army Corps (Army of The Potomac).
-The 2nd Corps’ motto was: “Clubs Are Trumps!”
+During most of the Civil War, the 53rd PVI was part of the Army of The Potomac’s 2nd Corps.
+The 2nd Corps’ badge was a trefoil and their motto was: “Clubs Are Trumps!”

 We use Casey’s 1862 Infantry Tactics: Casey’s vol.1 and Casey’s vol.2